Anxiety and depression are common concerns in childhood and adolescence.

 As with anxiety, there are many forms of depressive disorders.
 A common feature of all these disorders is the presence of sad, empty, or irritable mood, together with changes in physical performance, such as lack of concentration, and thought processes that significantly affect the person’s ability to function (American Psychiatric Association, 2013).

 Depression and anxiety can be present at the same time.
 About a third of all children suffering with one or more forms of anxiety will go on to have depression.
 Symptoms in children with both disorders may be more severe.
-The age for typical onset is around 3 years for anxiety and 10-12 years for depression.
+The age for typical onset is around three years for anxiety and 10-12 years for depression.

 Depression affects children’s thinking as well as their mood and behaviour.